 Don't feel you need to give an instant response, and don't expect to get one.
 Skype or the telephone are your tools if something is urgent.

 Can you calendar half-days for email-free working?
 And you should be having email-free evenings, weekends, holidays.
 Have an 'auto-response' that makes it clear you're not checking.

 9. Reference this charter

 Spread the word and help change email culture.
 Reference this charter in your email footer.

-This charter was adapted from emailcharter.org, which is no longer available.
+This charter was adapted from emailcharter.org.